Is it a tower? A candle? Maybe a mannequin preening before a mirror?

 Aw, forget it.
 A microphone just is, suspended mid-living room, mid-project, a simple cylinder and an ellipse.
 Backdropping this bright red device is a more surreal red, lights glowing through a tomato plant — a fuzzier — hairier — version of another cylinder mid-project.

 Words beg for significance — and thus fail.
 So put them aside and pick up a paint brush.
 Study the subject.
-With your eyes ahead, follow its shape — simultaneously marking the paper.
+With eyes ahead, follow its shape — simultaneously marking the paper.
 Check for reasonable accuracy — occasionally.
 Just sketch the general idea — which described by faintly gray straights and curves on bleached white makes sense on its own.

-A story implies itself by the questions raised: Why is a microphone in the middle of your living room?
-Who should be sitting in the low chair beyond my sketched image?
+A story implies itself by the questions raised: Why is a microphone in the middle of my living room?
 When is showtime?

 Cords — slithering tubes — twist and burst across the flat blue carpet below the wider tube of the mike stand.
 I could label these electronic tentacles.
 But tentacles feel outwards into the world to know it, while the cords are a physical invention to hold something already known: electrical current.
 They are a jumble with purpose designed by a brain that doesn’t doubt the invisible.

 The mike, pre-amp, and cables document a nightly process of practice and record.
 Rinse and repeat.
 Trust that enough iterations will yield enough accuracy.
 In the interim, with morning coffee, paint, and pen, I skip dialogue and newly see.